Skip to main content

 Culture & Media in Urban China

-What does it mean to be "urban" in China and how is Chinese urbanism mediated by new cultural formations?
-In this course we will examine the culture and media that define city life in China, including Chinese state and popular media, television and film, music, fashion, verbal art and literature (in print and online) and visual art. we will focus on the period from the building booms of the mid-to-late nineties to the present.
-Students will work in teams to make presentations on urban culture, and use primary sources in translation and secondary sources to write individual essays.
-Chinese language ability appreciated but by no means required.
+What does it mean to be "urban" in China & how is Chinese urbanism mediated by new cultural formations?
+In this course we examine the culture and media that define city life in China, including state and popular media, television and film, music, fashion, verbal art and literature, and visual art.
+We focus on the period from the building booms of the mid-to-late nineties to the present.
+Students work in teams to make presentations, use primary sources (in translation) and secondary sources to write individual essays.

 Course #